 8. Largest Lake In Canada: Great Bear Lake

-Located 200 kms south of the Arctic Circle in the Northwest Territories of Canada, the Great Bear Lake is the largest lake entirely in Canada.
-It has a total surface area of 31,080 square kilometres, making it the fourth largest lake in North America.
+Located 200 km south of the Arctic Circle in the Northwest Territories of Canada, the Great Bear Lake is the largest lake entirely in Canada.
+It has a total surface area of 31,080 square kilometres, making it the fourth-largest lake in North America.
 Its name was derived from the Chipewyan language word satudene, meaning ‘grizzly bear water people’.
-The lake is 320 kms long, upto 175 kms wide, and has the deepest point at 446 metres.
+The lake is 320 km long, up to 175 km wide, and has the deepest point at 446 metres.
 The Great Bear Lake has 26 islands and it is fringed by Canadian boreal forest and tundra.
-The Great Bear river is the primary outflow of this lake.
+The Great Bear River is the primary outflow of this lake.
 The surface of Great Bear is located at a height of 186 metres above sea level, and it is therefore known for unbearably cold temperatures in the winter months.

 9. Third Largest Lake On The African Continent: Lake Malawi